umezvictor/StarWarsAPI/README.md

 Movies
 This is a list of all Star Wars Movies

-Endpoint
-/list-all-movies/ --- returns all Star Wars in chronological order of their release dates
+Endpoint:     /list-all-movies/ --- returns all Star Wars in chronological order of their release dates

 Request Type: GET